 Distributed Energy Resources

-PDF: Distributed Energy Resources Issue Brief.
+Distributed Energy Resources Issue Brief (PDF)

 Summary

-APPA supports federal programs that help public power utilities continue to invest in new and innovative DER technologies.
+The American Public Power Association (APPA) supports federal programs that help public power utilities continue to invest in new and innovative DER technologies.

 Background